ui-daddy/hmi-external/README.md

 ## How to run in development:
-Note: Due to this issue npm7 doesnt resolve dependencies for now: https://github.com/npm/cli/issues/2339 Open hmi-external folder npm install
+Note: Due to this issue npm7 doesnt resolve dependencies for now: https://github.com/npm/cli/issues/2339 We are using npm6 instead.

+Open hmi-external folder
+npm install
 Go to projects/external-components
 npm install
-ng build external-components --watch open terminal inside dist/external-components npm link
+Come back to hmi-external folder ng build external-components --watch open terminal inside dist/external-components npm link